vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

    gdk start
 ```

-The GDK is now already running, we only need to make sure you can reach it from your laptop:
+The GDK is now already running, we only need to make sure you can only reach it from your laptop and it's not publicly available on the internet, so execute the following commands in the browser window terminal:

-Hint: To get YOUR_PUBLIC_SSH_KEY, you can run `pbcopy < ~/.ssh/id_ed25519.pub` in the terminal of your own machine.

 ```shell
    mkdir ~/.ssh